Direct spatiotemporal imaging of carriers reveals a long-lived bulk photovoltaic mechanism

-The relevant time scales for both the shift current and the electron-phonon or electron-electron ballistic current mechanisms lie in the sub-picosecond range \cite{gu2017mesoscopic}.
+The relevant time scales for both mechanisms lie in the sub-picosecond range \cite{gu2017mesoscopic}.
 For the shift current, the relevant time scale is the electron wavefunction decoherence time, while for ballistic current it is the momentum relaxation time.
 In the case of ferroelectrics, like BiFeO\textsubscript{3}, these time scales are below 10 fs and 1 ps, respectively \cite{gu2017mesoscopic, burger2019direct}.
 Such short lifetimes make the direct observation of photocarriers participating in the bulk photovoltaic effect highly challenging.
-Indeed, while the cumulative effect under constant illumination has, of course, been observed (that is what we call the BPVE), no direct real-time and/or real-space observations of the individual transport mechanisms related to the BPVE have been reported, and only indirect signatures have been observed experimentally, such as terahertz emission in wurtzites \cite{laman2005ultrafast}.
-Understanding whether and how the short-lived asymmetries from shift and ballistic current can lead to substantial photocurrent generation at the relatively long time and length scales of photovoltaic devices is a vital fundamental and practical challenge.
-It is also not clear how to reconcile this with the long crystal deformation lifetimes observed in photostriction measurements \cite{schick2014localized}.
-Therefore, there is an important gap in our understanding of the microscopic mechanisms underlying the bulk photovoltaic effect. \\
+Although the cumulative effect under constant illumination has been observed as a net BPVE voltage or current, no direct real-time and/or real-space observations of the photocarrier evolution giving rise to the BPVE have been reported.
+So far, only indirect signatures have been observed experimentally, such as terahertz emission in wurtzites \cite{laman2005ultrafast}.
+As a result, there is an important gap in our understanding of the microscopic mechanisms underlying the bulk photovoltaic effect. \\